LockIndustries/SuiteUtilityBro/README.md

 # SuiteUtilityBro
-One stop shopping for initial evironmental configuration.
+One stop shopping for initial environmental configuration.
 Bro, Do you even Code?